 Some civil society organizations (CSOs) are promoting change in the sector through tools such as WWF’s Living Planet @ Work initiative.
 Yet, the extent to which Canadian CSOS in the international development and humanitarian sectors are using such tools and policy frameworks for environmentally-conscious decision-making is unclear.
 As such, there is a need to challenge organizations with respect to greening their operations and committing to good practices.

-In partnership with the David Suzuki Foundation, the Canadian Coalition on Climate Change and Development (C4D), the Canadian Foodgrains Bank (CFGB), Aga Khan Foundation Canada (AKFC), the Atlantic Council for International Cooperation (ACIC), and Centre d’étude et de coopération internationale (CECI), CCIC is supporting a research and practice initiative to support CSOs in the international development and humanitarian sectors in Canada to emerge as global leaders in environmental mainstreaming and climate-conscious operations.
+In partnership with the David Suzuki Foundation, the Canadian Coalition on Climate Change and Development (C4D), the Canadian Foodgrains Bank (CFGB), Aga Khan Foundation Canada (AKFC), the Atlantic Council for International Cooperation (ACIC), the Centre d’étude et de coopération internationale (CECI), and Adventist Development and Relief Agency in Canada (ADRA Canada), CCIC is supporting a research and practice initiative to support CSOs in the international development and humanitarian sectors in Canada to emerge as global leaders in environmental mainstreaming and climate-conscious operations.

 Over 2020, CCIC will work to raise awareness among Canadian CSOs about environmental mainstreaming and climate-conscious operations, identify and document CSO experiences in this sphere, and consult Canadian CSOs on the barriers and opportunities for engaging in green operations.
 In addition to member engagement and data collection through surveys, focus groups and peer learning, CCIC will document good practice case studies and develop a repository of greening tools to support the sector.
 The impact of COVID-19 on the sector has shown that Canadian CSOs are prepared to innovate in the face of crisis, with many lessons also emerging from greener operations in difficult times that this study will aim to capture.